kvey/cljpokego/README.md

 https://github.com/AeonLucid/POGOProtos <- should switch to this?

 ## Todos
-- [ ]  Could really use some kind of indicator for where is going to be scanned
 - [ ]  Pokemon icons with mapgl
 - [ ]  Spatially segment and identify composition of segments (PySAL?)
+- [ ]  Aggregate pokemon markers to highlight "spawns"
+- [ ]  Store each pokemon type in a different "markers" layer for simple filtering + easier aggregation
 - [ ]  Set scan location and size from client (I also have a theory that resolution is relevant, ref S2Cell portion of code)
 - [ ]  Login credentials in UI, update UI as multiple accounts are logged in or not
+- [x]  Could really use some kind of indicator for where is going to be scanned
 - [x]  Filter by pokemon type (ui)
 - [x]  Heatmap - general + filtered by pokemon type
 - [x]  Filter by pokemon type + evolutions? (mostly wonder if there's some kind of pattern)